MWDelaney/bootstrap-3-shortcodes/README.md

 Bootstrap Shortcodes for WordPress
 ===

-This is a plugin for WordPress that adds shortcodes for easier use of the Bootstrap elements in your content.
+A pluggin for WordPress that adds shortcodes for easier use of the Bootstrap elements in your content.

 ## Requirements
 This plugin won't do anything if you don't have WordPress theme built with the [Bootstrap](http://getbootstrap.com/) framework. **This plugin does not include the Bootstrap framework**.